-54. Moreover, DOJ observed that nineteenth-century state and federal governments had not created "the array of limited-purpose public benefits" available today and instead institutionalized individuals who faced chronic poverty in asylums or "almshouses" that were meant to provide-however imperfectly-all that was necessary for human subsistence.
-Id.
 Thus, when Congress first enacted the statutory public-charge inadmissibility ground, public assistance to the poor usually entailed complete provision of an indigent person's needs.

-55. Based on the plain meaning of the word "charge," the historical context in which Congress enacted the 1882 Act, and the long line of decisions by courts, the BIA, and the Attorney General, DOJ explained that the term "public charge" means a noncitizen who "is likely to become primarily dependent on the Government for subsistence."
+- 59. Based on the plain meaning of the word "charge," the historical context in which Congress enacted the 1882 Act, and the long line of decisions by courts, the BIA, and the Attorney General, DOJ explained that the term "public charge" means a noncitizen who "is likely to become primarily dependent on the Government for subsistence."
 Id. at 28,677, 28,681 (proposed 8 C.F.R. § 212.102); see also Field Guidance, 64 Fed.
 Reg. at 28,689.
 DOJ further specified that "primarily dependent" means "complete or nearly complete dependence on the Government rather than the mere receipt of some lesser level of financial support."
 1999 Proposed Rule, 64 Fed.
-Reg. at 28,677.9 public benefits that would be relevant to the public-charge determination: (1) "public cash assistance for income maintenance" in the form of (i) Temporary Assistance for Needy Families (TANF) benefits, (ii) Supplemental Security Income (SSI), or (iii) state and local cash assistance, often called "General Assistance"; and (2) "[i]nstitutionalization for long-term care at Government expense."
+Reg. at 28,677.
+18 - 60.
+The 1999 Proposed Rule and Field Guidance also identified specific categories of public benefits that would be relevant to the public-charge determination: (1) "public cash assistance for income maintenance" in the form of (i) Temporary Assistance for Needy Families (TANF) benefits, (ii) Supplemental Security Income (SSI), or (iii) state and local cash assistance, often called "General Assistance"; and (2) "[i]nstitutionalization for long-term care at Government expense."
 Id. at 28,681-82 (proposed 8 C.F.R. §§ 212.102, .103); see also Field Guidance, 64 Fed.
 Reg. at 28,689, 28,692.
 These were the only types of benefits to be considered among the other factors required by statute in determining whether a noncitizen was likely to become a public charge.
 See 1999 Proposed Rule, 64 Fed.
 Reg. at 28,682 (proposed 8 C.F.R. §§ 212.104, .105); Field Guidance, 64 Fed.
 Reg. at 28,689, 28,692-93.
 Supplemental non-cash benefits like SNAP, housing assistance, and Medicaid (to the extent that it did not support long-term institutionalization) were excluded from the Proposed Rule and Field Guidance.